 Your Child’s Teeth Development Timetable

 Baby teeth don’t just make a child’s smile cute and friendly, they’re an important part of a child’s overall health, and can even affect the health and hygiene habits of adolescence and adulthood.
-Knowing how and when baby teeth come in and how to properly monitor and care for them is vital to maintaining good health, and keeping our dentists at Hines Little Smiles involved in oral development can minimize problems and help facilitate good hygiene.
+Knowing how and when baby teeth come in and how to properly monitor and care for them is vital to maintaining good health, and keeping our pediatric dentists at Hines Little Smiles involved in oral development can minimize problems and help facilitate good hygiene.

 When Do Baby Teeth Come In?